ziwei-jiang/ziwei-blog/content/projects/robotics_specialization/aerial_robotics.md

 From the above equation, we can derive the desired pitch and roll angles.

-The 3D trajectory following result is shown in the figures below.
+The 3D trajectory result is shown in the figures below.

 {{< figure align=center src="/projects/robotics_specialization/imgs/course1/3d_traj.gif" width="70%" title="3D Helix trajectory">}}